mariellefoster/plots_and_projects/README.md

 ## Bedtime Enforcer
 - App that shuts off your electronics and room lights when it is time to go to bed.
 I really need this.
+- Gives a 3 minute warning beep, if the lights aren't off already

 ## Probabilistic Paradox checker
 - Like the monty hall problem.
 Does a computer count as an observer?